 - Ecosystem: capture on an annual basis the country ecosystem (people, assets, etc) in the Holcim Sites mapping application, including evacuation People on Board (POB), where applicable.
 (Step 1) - Risks: conduct security and resilience risk assessment at country level on annual basis (Step 1) - Minimum implementation requirements (Step 2) - a.
-Structure: appoint a Country Security Representative (CSR) and organisation - b.
-Trainings are completed and documented for the security organization - c.
-Budget: Annual dedicated security budget is defined and at least quarterly cost tracking is performed
+Structure: CEO must appoint a fit for purpose Country Security Representative (CSR) and relevant organization to successfully implement the programme.
+Mandatory trainings are completed and documented for the relevant stakeholders. - Budget: Report total FY-1 spend, publish dedicated security budget for FY-0 and validate security related spend on a quarterly basis in the Sites Mapping Application. - Mitigation controls: implement mitigation controls at the location of the risk and deploy specific programmes where Group Level